About the Program

 The internship program for Communication majors is designed to provide real-world experiences in the field of Communication.
 Internships are considered essential in the areas of broadcasting and public relations, but are also helpful in preparing students for many other communication areas.
 The broadcasting concentration requires students to take a three-credit internship, but students in all concentrations are encouraged to apply for an internship.

 For more information please visit: Communication Internship Program

 WESS Radio (90.3 FM) is a student-operated, non-commercial, FCC-licensed radio station.
 WESS offers a variety of alternative entertainment and educational programming including music, talk shows, Warriors sports, and vintage radio programs.
 In 2014, WESS won the prestigious MTV College Radio Woodie Award for being the "best student- operated radio station in the country."

 The Public Relations Student Society of America (PRSSA) is a professional organization for students looking to excel in the field of public relations.
-Although many members are Communication majors, PRSSA's student-run public relations firm cooperates with students majoring in other related programs such as Art + Design, English, Digital Media Technologies, and Business Management.
+Although many members are Communication majors, PRSSA's student-run public relations firm cooperates with students majoring in other related programs such as Art + Media + Design, English, and Business Management.
 Students who are involved have the opportunity to work with real clients to learn effective time-management skills in the process of developing and implementing PR campaigns.